kontent-ai/statsig-custom-element-sample/README.md

 3. Statsig returns the winning variant (`control` or `test`) based on user assignment
 4. Render only the linked items from the winning variant, ignore the other

+> [!TIP]
+> **Terminology note**: The term "winning variant" refers to the variant assigned to the current user during an active experiment.
+Statsig deterministically assigns each user to a variant based on their user ID, ensuring they always see the same experience.
+This is different from Kontent.ai language variants - here "variant" refers to the experiment groups (control/test).

-See the [`example/`](./example/) folder for a minimal frontend implementation showing how to resolve experiment variants using the Statsig SDK.
+See the [`example-client/`](./example-client/) folder for a minimal frontend implementation showing how to resolve experiment variants using the Statsig SDK.
 The example shows both, how to resolve experiments as components in rich text and as linked items in a linked items element.

 ## Prerequisites